-This program provides low-interest small business loans for capital equipment purchases that meet or exceed environmental regulations, and costs associated with the investigation and cleanup of contaminated sites.
+This program provides small business loans at zero percent interest for capital equipment purchases that meet or exceed environmental regulations, and costs associated with the investigation and cleanup of contaminated sites.
 Many different types of projects are eligible for loans.
 Through the program, small businesses are able to achieve their environmental goals, with both financial and technical assistance.
-For more information, contact Eric David: 651-757-2218.
+For more information, contact Angela Bourdaghs: 651-757-2875.

 CAP provides financial and technical assistance to local governments to encourage investment in the proper management of solid waste.
 CAP has provided over $60 million to assist more than 90 projects in Minnesota since 1985.

 The objective of CAP is recovering materials and energy from waste and to minimizing land disposal of municipal solid waste (MSW) through solid waste processing and resource recovery.
 Eligible applicants are Minnesota cities, counties, solid waste management districts, and sanitary districts.
 Eligible projects are facilities that include resource recovery.